Evaluating, Understanding, and Improving Constrained Text Generation for Large Language Models: Dataset Introduction

 An uncomplicated method to create an evaluation dataset involves utilizing story generation benchmarks such as ROCStories~\cite{mostafazadeh2016corpus}.
 Nevertheless, these publicly available benchmarks might have already been incorporated into the training data of language models during the pretraining stage, making it unsuitable to employ these datasets.
 Therefore, we manually constructed the test samples.
-Firstly, we ask ChatGPT to provide a keyword set $\mathcal{D}_w$ including 20 verbs, 20 nouns, 20 adjectives and 20 adverbs.
-As shown in Table~\ref{tab: random keywords}, these keywords are all common-used words.
+Firstly, we ask GPT-3.5 to provide a keyword set $\mathcal{D}_w$ including 20 verbs, 20 nouns, 20 adjectives and 20 adverbs.
+As shown in Table~\ref{tab: random keywords}, these keywords are all commonly-used words.
 For constraint \texttt{InSen}$(w, y^k)$, we randomly choose $k\in [1,10]\ (k \in \mathbb{N}^+)$ and $w \in \mathcal{D}_w$.
 For constraint \texttt{Order}$(w_i, w_j)$, we randomly choose $w_i, w_j \in \mathcal{D}_w$ and make sure $w_i \neq w_j$.
-For constraint \texttt{Len}$(y^k, l)$, we randomly choose $k\in[1, 10] \ (k \in \mathbb{N}^+)$ and $l \in [10, 30] \ (l \in \mathbb{N}^+)$.
+For constraint \texttt{WordCount}$(l)$, we randomly choose $l\in[5, 30]$.
+For constraint \texttt{SentCount}$(l)$, we randomly choose $l\in[5, 20]$.
+We construct 1000 samples for each category of structural constraints.
+For each sample of all structural constraints, we randomly assign a prompt template presented in Table~\ref{tab: template}.